redevilwoland17/synchronisation-blockchain-consensus/README.md

 python granger_causality.py              # requires the cache above
 ```

-## Interpreting the simulation results

-One point deserves emphasis, and it is made in the paper itself.
-The BECP simulation integrates the *same* sine-coupling term as the epidemic-Kuramoto step, so their close agreement (ρ = 0.997) is a **self-consistency check** — it shows that block discretisation, finite size and stochastic activation do not disrupt the leading-order reduction.
-It is not an independent confirmation that an a priori BECP reduces to Kuramoto; that reduction is analytical (Supplementary Notes 2–4).

-`run_negative_control.py` is what makes the comparison discriminating: kernels violating antisymmetry or h(0) = 0 break the correspondence, so ρ = 0.997 is not obtained for arbitrary consensus-like dynamics.
-Note that small violations keep ρ high while the system fails to reach full consensus — the asymptotic order parameter should always be read alongside ρ.

 ## Use of AI-assisted technologies

 As stated in the paper's Acknowledgements, AI-assisted technologies were used to confirm the literature gap, implement code, and suggest text improvements.
 For transparency, this extended to the code in this repository: large language models (Anthropic's Claude) were used to assist in writing portions of the original implementation, and to carry out the refactoring of `original_scripts/` into `cleaned_pipeline/`.

-All scientific content — the phase encoding and its axioms, the choice of models, parameters and diagnostics, and the interpretation of every result — is the authors' own.
-All code was reviewed by the authors, and the refactored pipeline was verified numerically against the original implementation as described above.
-The authors take full responsibility for the correctness of the code and for the claims in the paper.

 ## Licence